pigatron-industries/xen_octasource/docs/user.md

 Each output wave is the same frequency but phase shifted by 45 degrees.

 Inputs:
-* SYNC:
+* **SYNC**:
-* WAVE: The waveform generated for all outputs.
+* **WAVE**: The waveform generated for all outputs.
 Sine, Triangle, Saw or Pulse.
-* RATE: Bipolar frequency control.
+* **RATE**: Bipolar frequency control.
 The wave will be 'stopped' at the top position and moving clockwise will increase frequency.
 Moving anti-clockwise will decrease the frequency into the negative, which will cause the phase shifted waves to rotate in the opposite direction.
-* PHASE: The phase difference between waves.
+* **PHASE**: The phase difference between waves.
 Full clockwise will give a 1/8 phase difference so all 8 outputs give a full 360 degrees with equal spacing.
-* AMP: Amplitude of the wave on all outputs.
+* **AMP**: Amplitude of the wave on all outputs.

 Outputs:
-* OUTPUTS 1-8: The phase shifted wave forms.
+* **OUTPUTS 1-8**: The phase shifted wave forms.
-* TRIG: Outputs a trigger for each cycle, the same frequency as the waves.
+* **TRIG**: Outputs a trigger for each cycle, the same frequency as the waves.

 ### 2 Frequency Relationships